piffpaffpuff/woocommerce-delivery-notes/readme.md

 # Announcement

-	The development of this plugin has ceased.
-Thanks to everybody who supported it and please contact me if you want to take over the project.
+> The development of this plugin has ceased.
+Thanks to everybody who supported it.
+Please contact me if you want to take over the project.

 # WooCommerce Print Invoice & Delivery Note